jhavenz/laravel-permission-name-generator/readme.md

 and
 `billing()`

-Then you can the 'retrieval' methods from there, such as...
+Then chain the 'retrieval' methods from there, such as...
 ```php
 OwnedPermission::user()->create();
 //returns 'user.owned.create'